Short Interest in Code Chain New Continent Limited (NASDAQ:CCNC) Declines By 71.3%

-Code Chain New Continent Limited (NASDAQ:CCNC – Get Rating) saw a large drop in short interest in the month of August.
-As of August 31st, there was short interest totalling 21,800 shares, a drop of 71.3% from the August 15th total of 76,000 shares.
-Currently, 0.1% of the shares of the stock are sold short.
-Based on an average daily volume of 188,400 shares, the days-to-cover ratio is currently 0.1 days.
+Code Chain New Continent Limited (NASDAQ:CCNC – Get Rating) was the target of a significant decline in short interest in the month of August.
+As of August 31st, there was short interest totalling 21,800 shares, a decline of 71.3% from the August 15th total of 76,000 shares.
+Based on an average trading volume of 188,400 shares, the short-interest ratio is currently 0.1 days.
+Currently, 0.1% of the shares of the company are sold short.

 A hedge fund recently raised its stake in Code Chain New Continent stock.
-Virtu Financial LLC boosted its position in shares of Code Chain New Continent Limited (NASDAQ:CCNC – Get Rating) by 72.5% in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 58,362 shares of the company’s stock after purchasing an additional 24,526 shares during the period.
-Virtu Financial LLC owned 0.15% of Code Chain New Continent worth $53,000 at the end of the most recent reporting period.
+Virtu Financial LLC boosted its position in shares of Code Chain New Continent Limited (NASDAQ:CCNC – Get Rating) by 72.5% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 58,362 shares of the company’s stock after acquiring an additional 24,526 shares during the period.
+Virtu Financial LLC owned 0.15% of Code Chain New Continent worth $53,000 as of its most recent SEC filing.
 Institutional investors own 0.48% of the company’s stock.

 Code Chain New Continent Stock Performance